-7 things to know about our vintage EQs
+7 things about our VEQs

 no 1 | The first version of Pultec EQP-1—which inspired our VEQ-1P—came out in 1951!
 But still, almost 70 years later, nothing matches its unique sound.
 The Pultecs are passive designs, which many engineers regard as the most natural and sweet-sounding type.